The Joint Protective Stabilization Appliance

 SUMMARY

 The Portland TMJ Clinic's joint protective stabilization appliance is a simple and effective way to provide rapid symptom relief when there is inflammation present in one or both TMJs.
 It fits over all the upper teeth and contacts all the lower teeth on a bite surface that has been orthopedically sculpted to prevent the condyle from access to the inflamed portion of the TMJ during the large biting forces that affect everyone in nocturnal bruxism (clenching and grinding during sleep).
-In this manner, the joint protective stabilization appliance acts like a brace for an injured TMJ during its workout, much like you might wear a brace to protect an injured knee during sports.
-The first couple of nights of wear should eliminate all the pain and inflammation, but two months of nightly wear is usually needed to ensure that the damaged TMJ has completely healed by pseudodisk formation (anatomical adaptation) and functions like a normal TMJ.
-At that point, your joint protective stabilization appliance can be converted into an appliance that treats the muscles and redirects nightly clenching and grinding forces to improve the pattern of slow adult facial growth to prevent the problem from returning.
+In this manner, the joint protective stabilization appliance acts like a brace to protect an injured TMJ during its workout, much like you might wear a brace to protect an injured knee during sports.
+The first couple of nights of wear should eliminate all the pain and inflammation, and two months of wear should ensure that the damaged TMJ has completely healed by pseudodisk formation (anatomical adaptation) and functions like a normal TMJ.
+At that point, your TMJ will no longer need protection, and your joint protective stabilization appliance can be converted into a muscle treatment and long term facial growth appliance to prevent the problem from returning.
 To make the appliance comfortable, we build in a perfectly passive fit.
 To promote healthy tongue posture, we hollow out an area in the front of the palate to fit the tip of the tongue.
 The cost of the appliance is $1500.

-NIGHTGUARDS, made by almost all general dentists, protect the teeth from wear by interposing a layer of plastic between them.
+NIGHTGUARDS, made by almost all general dentists, are designed to protect the teeth from wear by interposing a layer of plastic between them.
 When a relatively soft material (plastic) is placed between two harder materials (teeth), all wear occurs on the softer material.
 However, excessive wear of teeth is rarely the cause of a TMJ disorder, because teeth are made for wear.
 In fact, teeth with wear are healthier than teeth without wear.
-Nightguards are designed to prevent wear, - not to protect the TMJs or treat the jaw muscles, so their effect on a TMJ disorder is random.
+Nightguards are not designed to protect the TMJs or treat the jaw muscles, so their effect on a TMJ disorder is random.
 They could make it better, they could make it worse, or they could have no effect on it.

 DSC_4547.jpeg